gisaia/ARLAS-argonautica-workshop/README.md

 <br/>

+# Argonautica and weather data

 ## Argonautica data

 Let's explore some animal tracking data.

 We built a dataset composed of 3 loggerhead turtles' movements between 2018 and 2021 from the [CNES educational program Argonautica](https://enseignants-mediateurs.cnes.fr/fr/enseignants-et-mediateurs/projets/argonautica).
+From the communicated positions, we added information regarding their movements (speed, trail, ...) as well as the climate conditions they encountered by interpolating those values from the un-merged global weather data set that we constitued as explain in the next section.

 This subset is stored in `argonautica_data.csv`.
 It contains __8 755__ positions described with the following columns: